GitataY/gwamuyu/content/posts/Heeey-Wammzz/Heeey-Wammzz.md

 ---
 Some days I open my mouth and my mother comes out.
 Each word is a riot.
 I find myself slipping into her anger with so much ease it shocks me sometimes.
-The world is burning and everyone is waiting foe her to put out her flames with her tears because her pain is used to heal everyone else.
+The world is burning and everyone is waiting for her to put out her flames with her tears because her pain is used to heal everyone else.

 I have inherited the rage that comes with being a safe haven for visitors